xdrpp/stc/cmd/stc/stc.1.md

 ## Network query mode

-stc runs in network query mode when the `-fee-stats` or `-qa` option is provided.  `-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.
+stc runs in network query mode when the `-fee-stats`, `-qa`, or `-create` option is provided.  `-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.
 Unfortunately, both of these requests are parsed from horizon responses in JSON rather than XDR format, and so are reported in a somewhat incomparable style to txrep format.
 For example, balances are shown as a fixed-point number 10^7 times the underlying int64.
+`-create` creates and funds an account (which only works when the test network is specified).

 # OPTIONS

 `-c`
 :	Compile the output to base64 XDR binary.
 Otherwise, the default is to output in text mode.
 Only available in default mode.

+`-create`
+:	Create and fund an account on a network with a "friendbot" that gives away coins.
+Currently the stellar test network has such a bot available by querying the `/friendbot?addr=ACCOUNT` path on horizon.

 `-edit`
 :	Select edit mode.